Media watchdog calls on Turkey to catch IS killers of Syrian journalist

-ISTANBUL, April 13 A prominent media advocacy group on Wednesday called on Turkish authorities to protect journalists after a Syrian reporter was gunned down in broad daylight by Islamic State militants in southeastern Turkey - the fourth such in six months.
+ISTANBUL A prominent media advocacy group on Wednesday called on Turkish authorities to protect journalists after a Syrian reporter was gunned down in broad daylight by Islamic State militants in southeastern Turkey - the fourth such attack in six months.

 Zaher al-Shurqat, an online broadcaster for Aleppo Today who regularly travelled to Syria to report from the front-line in the fight against Islamic State, was shot in the neck on Sunday by a masked attacker in Gaziantep near the Syria border.